quocthai179/quocthai179/README.md

 ## 👨‍💻 About Me

-I'm a **Backend Software Engineer** with ~6 years of experience building enterprise-grade network management platforms.
+I'm a **Senior Engineer** building enterprise-grade network management platforms.
 My daily work lives at the intersection of **distributed systems** and **networking protocols** — where a single misconfigured VRF can take down a customer's entire branch office.

 - 🔭 Currently building **network management microservices**
 - 🌱 Exploring **Model Context Protocol (MCP)** servers and agentic developer tooling